parsley42/MSC2026/README.md

 # MSC2026
-Things to do on our cruise
+Things to do on our cruise!